-As you will see in this iPhone 14 vs. iPhone 14 Pro comparison, the differences between Apple’s different phone models couldn’t be greater with this year’s releases.
-The iPhone 14 Pro feels like a completely different handset instead of simply an enhanced version of the iPhone 14, as previous iPhone pro models have been.
+This iPhone 14 vs. iPhone 14 Pro comparison shows that Apple really widened the gap this year between its two main iPhone product lines.
+The iPhone 14 Pro feels like a completely different handset instead of simply an enhanced version of the iPhone 14, as previous iPhone Pro models have been.
 But this time around, basically everything is different, including the design, chipset and more.

 They may share the same screen size, but the iPhone 14 feels like a very modest upgrade compared to the iPhone 13, while the iPhone 14 Pro features much more dramatic improvements over its predecessor, the iPhone 13 Pro.